jeanlouisnico/SBuM/README.md

 It is available on MatLab File Exchange: [https://se.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox](https://se.mathworks.com/matlabcentral/fileexchange/47982-gui-layout-toolbox "Gui Layout Toolbox")

+### Pre-requisite
+Some of the dataset are not available from this repository and requires to be downloaded separately.
+You can access them from the Zenodo repository at the follwing address: [https://doi.org/10.5281/zenodo.4291941](https://doi.org/10.5281/zenodo.4291941 "Smart Building Model (SBuM) Data")

 ### How to run the model

 Once installed, you can simply send the command '_SBuM_' from the command window and the following interface should pop up.